 Being sent out on news days to gather stories and interviews with cameras and recording equipment is incredibly beneficial to the development of my skills and prepares me for the workplace.

 Why choose us?

-Our alumni work within TV, radio, online/digital, magazines and communications - but also in professions where their transferable skills are in demand.
+Our alumni work within TV, radio, digital, magazines and communications.
+As well as in professions where their transferable skills are in demand.

-We hold a partnership with the UK’s largest multimedia publisher, Reach PLC (formerly known as Trinity Mirror).
-Along with our network of regular journalism industry guests and work placement opportunities, this collaboration means you’ll benefit from a structured, rotating day-release programme, working alongside journalists at Lancs Live.
+We hold a partnership with the UK’s largest multimedia publisher, Reach PLC.
+This collaboration means you’ll enjoy a day-release programme, working alongside journalists at Lancs Live.
+Along with our network of regular journalism industry guests and work placement opportunities.

 Explore our facilities

 As a student, you'll have access to a range of facilities and services.
 Such as the Student Enterprise Hub, which gives you the unique opportunity to work on live briefs set by companies.
 This will allow you to showcase your problem-solving skills, as well as allow you to put theory into practice.

 You'll also have access to our Propeller service, where you can find help to start your own business.
 You'll receive one-to-one mentoring, masterclasses and possible access to funding.
 With creative students three times more likely to start up a business after graduating - this is an excellent way of getting ahead of the game.